-(IMPORTANT: Please go to ITMarketingRoadshow.com for details for this year’s event – The information at the end of this video about the IT Marketing Roadshow pertains to a previous event)
+(IMPORTANT: Please go to ITMarketingRoadshow.com for details for this year’s event – The information at the end of this video pertains to a previous event)

 How MSPs Can Close The Sale!

 Time and time again, we get the age-old question, “how do we close more sales?”
-We’ve seen hundreds of our clients turn their business around using our Toolkit and growing their monthly recurring revenue, but we still run into people asking that same question.
-So, we wanted to put together a few tips on closing the sale so you all can get started on upscaling your business and achieving your goals as a business.
+We’ve seen hundreds of our clients turn their business around using our Toolkit and growing their monthly recurring revenue.
+But, we still run into people asking that same question.
+So, we wanted to put together a few tips on closing the sale so you all can get started on upscaling your business and achieving your goals.

 Tip #1 – Never Email Proposals